esdream/pathCrawler/readme_en.md

 ### Combination of Data

-Configure and run the **Combination.js** to combine the origin data and the destination data.
+Configure and run the **Combination.js** to combine origin data with destination data.

 1. Configure **line 6 to 10** of `combination.js` to add your origin data